 - The physical education program helps children acquire the knowledge, skills, and self-confidence they need to participate in a wide variety of physical activities.
 Classes are based on learning through movement.
 Students in physical education are expected to dress in athletic attire and tennis shoes for all classes.
 Students that shower need to supply their own towel.
 All students who wish to secure their personal items (clothes, deodorant, shoes, etc) in the locker room are required to purchase a school lock from the middle school office (new locks are \$6.50).
 Locks can continue to be reused each year.
 Personal locks are not allowed on gym lockers as teachers/administration need to access these lockers from time to time using a pass key.
-(Teachers Mrs. Heathman & Mr. Christopherson) - In computer apps, students will demonstrate their computer skill proficiency throughout the course.
-Mini-units include: proper email etiquette, transferring and editing digital media, presentation and video creation software exploration, word processing wrap up and computer programming introduction and basic coding.
-Headphones with a microphone are recommended but not required.
-(Teacher Mrs. Rieth) - In general music, students will sing and learn to play simple melodies on a recorder in the treble clef.
+(Teachers Mrs. Heathman & Mr. Christopherson) - In intro to engineering, students will demonstrate their engineering skills through many handson projects and activities.
+Students will learn the engineering process and collaboratively work with their peers.
+(Teacher - Mrs. Rieth) - In general music, students will sing and learn to play simple melodies on a recorder in the treble clef.
 They will identify and define standard symbols for pitch, rhythm, dynamics, tempo, articulation, and expression.
 Students enrolled in band or chorus will not have general music (Teacher --Mrs. Hogan) - In art, students not only learn about creating art, but also about knowing and understanding ideas about art and design that have developed throughout history.
 With this understanding, students are better able to understand the arts, themselves, and the world around them.
 The focus of art in the fifth grade is to learn basic vocabulary related to the study of art, explore the elements and principles of design, and develop basic skills to produce quality art in various media such as drawing, painting, and printing.
 All students will be required to keep a sketchbook in which they will include assigned weekly sketches, design ideas, preliminary drawings, and notes concerning art class.
 (Teacher -Ms. Buss) - In the fifth grade band, all students are scheduled for small group or individual lessons.
 Students in band are taught to perform on an instrument with good posture, breath support, tone quality, expression, and accuracy.
 Participation in concerts and recitals is required.
 A schedule of music events is enclosed at the end of this booklet.
 (Teacher Mrs. Marcus)